 This article appeared in March 2020, in Romanian, in BIZ magazine

-Five years ago, I wrote an article in Biz Magazine entitled “On the virtue of changing one’s mind”, in which I argued that flexibility is an essential quality for a leader and I analyzed some cognitive / social mechanisms that prevent us from changing our minds: groupthink (because they all say the same thing), appeal to authority (because that’s what the boss says), the recoil effect (because it’s a belief that defines me), argumentation as a duel (because I’m no one’s fool) and status-quo (why change anything?).
+Five years ago, I wrote an article in Biz Magazine entitled “The courage to change our minds”, in which I argued that flexibility is an essential quality for a leader and I analyzed some cognitive / social mechanisms that prevent us from changing our minds: groupthink (because they all say the same thing), appeal to authority (because that’s what the boss says), the recoil effect (because it’s a belief that defines me), argumentation as a duel (because I’m no one’s fool) and status-quo (why change anything?).
 Today’s article continues that lecture and analyzes, using the same model (description, illustration, treatment), another mechanism – confirmation bias (because I have proof that I am right).
 That’s probably the most important mechanism through which we hold ourselves pathologically close to deep beliefs.
 You should know that I am leaving some material for a future episode.

 Confirmation bias – Because I have proof that I am right